Introduction

 Why it works: Isolates the scapular movement without involving too much arm work.
 Lower traps fire up to stabilize the shoulder blades.

-How to Perform: Attach a resistance band or set a cable machine at the height of the chest, then extend the handle or band completely with your arms.
-Keeping your elbow straight, pull your shoulder blades back and down, focusing on squeezing those lower muscles.
-Hold the contraction for a moment, then release slowly and control.
-This practice is fantastic for strengthening your scapular muscles while keeping the movement clean and accurate.
+How to Perform: Attach a resistance band or set a cable machine at chest height, then extend the handle or band completely with your arms.
+Keeping your elbows straight, pull your shoulder blades back and down, focusing on squeezing those lower muscles.
+Hold the contraction for a moment, then release slowly and with control.
+This move is one of the most effective Lower Trap Exercises for strengthening your scapular muscles while keeping the movement clean, stable, and precise.
+It also complements other lower and mid trap exercises, helping you build balanced upper back strength and posture.

 Coach’s Tips: